BestTimesToVisit.com Logo

 packing

-Comfortable walking shoes are non-negotiable for navigating the uneven cobblestone streets and stairs of the Casbah.
-Also, pack a light scarf or shawl, which can be useful for covering up if you decide to enter a mosque or for protection from the sun.
+Comfortable walking shoes are non-negotiable for the Casbah's uneven cobblestones and inclines.
+Also, pack a light scarf or shawl; it's useful for covering up if you decide to pop into a mosque or for sun protection during the day.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.